nexus06/AndroidMVP/README.md

 # Branches

+Each branch is pretendended as good start point for your own project depending on the complexity you want.
 Checkout from branches:

 - Master: is the basic project exposing basic MVP interfaces.
-Perfect to start coding in a nuw project
+Perfect to start coding in a new project

-- Dagger: Includes latest Dagger 2 DI basic setup
+- Dagger: Includes Dagger2 library, and initial Dagger 2 DI basic setup.

-- Mockito: Includes testable UNIT tests and more interesting libraries: Autovalue, Android java Rx....
+- MVPTesting: Continues Dagger2 setup and start point for testable UNIT.
+Also includes more interesting libraries: Autovalue and Android java Rx

 # About basic master branch.